-Control rooms should be nominated/established at different levels in order to get all the relevant information and transmit it to the concerned official.
-The addresses and telephone numbers of the district collector, DHO, hospitals, specialists from various medical disciplines like paediatrics, anaesthesia, microbiology etc., and a list of all stakeholders from the private sector should be available in the control room.
+Control rooms will be nominated/established at different levels in order to get all the relevant information and transmit it to the concerned officials.
+The addresses and telephone numbers of the district collector, CMO, hospitals, specialists from various medical disciplines like paediatrics, anaesthesia, oncology, etc., and a list of all stakeholders from the private sector will be made available in the control room.
+GIS will also be available with the Control Room.